sdss/explorer/bugs_and_issues.md

-known bugs:
+**known bugs:**
   - solara's cross filter kills itself when pivot table and expression are set simultaneously.

-- the application will crash if an incomplete expression is typed after the pivot table is set.
-- expression editor does not return "all good" message
+  - there are weird artifacts in the count algorithm.
-- vaex cannot count catagorical data (i.e. telescope)
+  - vaex cannot count catagorical data (i.e. telescope).

-ALL OF THESE BUGS ARE NOT ME BUT SOLARA!!!

-needed features:
+    - I have a manual implementation of it for now.

+**needed features:**
-- needs to exit plot without crashing app when expression that reduces minmax to invalids is entered.
+  - needs to exit plot without crashing app when expression is entered that reduces the minmax to a stride less than 1.
+  - range sliders? specifically for the imshow plot to allow for higher resolution

+**my bugs:**
+  - upon changing to catagorical data, the histogram does not immediately realize and stays in numeric mode. a parameter must be changed first (binsize, even though it doesnt affect anything)